williamhatch/spree_themes/README.md

  http://localhost:3000/admin/themes
 ```

-Then, admin uploads the new theme in zip file.
+Then, admin uploads the new theme in zip file(Download sample themes from the links added below).
 Once uploaded, admin can preview the theme and also modify it accordingly through the editor.

 Theme templates can be modified through the editor.
 Later theme can be published for the spree store users.